What is the Abortion Law Reform Act 2019?

 The Abortion Law Reform Act 2019 ensures abortion is treated as a health issue rather than a criminal issue.
 The Act:

-- establishes a health centered approach for abortion
+- establishes a health centred approach for abortion

 - supports a woman’s right to health, including reproductive health and autonomy